thomas-fossati/cca-token-da/draft-ffm-rats-cca-token.md

 Furthermore, existing and well-understood revocation mechanisms can be readily used.

-TODO:: ...to here
+TODO... ...to here

-The IAK's X.509 cert can be inlined in the CCA Platform token using the `x5chain` COSE header parameter {{COSE-X509}} at the cost of an increase in the CCA Platform token size.
+The PAK's X.509 cert can be inlined in the CCA Platform token using the `x5chain` COSE header parameter {{COSE-X509}} at the cost of an increase in the CCA Platform token size.
 Note that the exact split between pre-provisioned and inlined certs may vary